dhutapratama/docs/dusk.md

 ## Continuous Integration

 > **Warning**
-> Most Dusk continuous integration configurations expect your Laravel application to be served using the built-in PHP development server on port 8000.
+> Most Dusk continuous integration configurations expect your Lets application to be served using the built-in PHP development server on port 8000.
 Therefore, before continuing, you should ensure that your continuous integration environment has an `APP_URL` environment variable value of `http://127.0.0.1:8000`.

 <a name="running-tests-on-heroku-ci"></a>
 ### Heroku CI